stevenjlho/leetcode/solutions/394. Decode String/README.md

 ## Intuition

+The core concept is to use a stack to keep track of previously encountered substrings and their repeat counts, along with a current string and number accumulator.

 ## Approach

 1. Initialize `stack` to keep track of previous substrings and repeat counts.
 2. Initialize `curNum` to store the current repeat count.
 3. Initialize `curString` to build the current substring.
-4. Iterating through the string.
-We perform actions based on the type of `c` (digit, bracket, or letter).
+4. Iterating through each character in the string.
-    - If `c` is `'['`, push `curString` and `curNum` onto the stack and reset them for the next substring.
+   - When encountering '[', the current string and number are pushed onto the stack, and they are then reset for the next substring.
-    - If `c` is `']'`, pop `num` (repeat count) and `prevString` from the stack.
-Repeat `curString` `num` times and concatenate with `prevString`.
+   - When encountering ']', the function pops the previous string and repeat count from the stack.
+The current string is repeated according to the popped count and concatenated with the previous string.
-    - If `c` is a digit, update `curNum` by shifting the current value by one decimal place to the left and adding the new digit.
+   - If the character is a digit, it is added to `curNum`, multiplying the existing `curNum` by 10 to shift it one decimal place left before adding the new digit.
-    - If `c` is a letter, append it to `curString`.
+   - If the character is a letter, it is added to the `curString`.

-5. After the loop, curString contains the fully decoded string, which is returned.
+5. After the loop, the array `curString` is joined to form the final decoded string and returned.

 ## Complexity

-- Time complexity: O(n * k), where n is the length of the string and k is the average repeat count.
-Each character is processed once, and the repeated concatenation can be O(k) in the worst case.
+- Time complexity: O(n * k), where n is the length of the input string, and k is the average repeat count.
+The worst-case time complexity can occur due to string concatenation in `curString.join('').repeat(num)`.
 - Space complexity: O(n), where n is the number of characters stored in the stack.
 This occurs when the input string contains nested encoded patterns.

 ## Code